Cover Damaged Or Missing Teeth And Get Back To A Beautiful Smile

 The perfect solution to large gaps and multiple missing teeth

-a dental bridge is a false tooth which is fused between two crowns to fill in the area left by a missing tooth.
+A dental bridge is a false tooth which is fused between two crowns to fill in the area left by a missing tooth.
 Even if your missing teeth are causing no discomfort, dental bridges are recommended for preventing potential future problems.
 These could include bite distortion, caused by your remaining teeth shifting to fill the gap, and vulnerability to gum disease and jaw pain.
 Just like crowns, bridges are usually created from porcelain or precious metal, and are an excellent fixed alternative to dentures.

-Known as a fixed bridge, it can be used to replace one or more missing teeth, but cannot be taken out of your mouth.
+Also known as a fixed bridge, it can be used to replace one or more missing teeth, but cannot be taken out of your mouth.